 After her degree, she left the mountains and the beaches for life in Manhattan.
 There she has gained experience in writing and design, as well as experience in the book industry, creative thinking, and logic-based insights.
 She has honed her craft in both creative fiction and non-fiction writing as well as business writing, all while achieving a Master’s degree from New York University.

-You can find her rewarding the bookshelves in her apartment with more books, even if she has far too many she still needs to read, or enjoying a Guinness at a local pub, where a rich, mahogany bartop adorns the space and reminds her of her time spent abroad.
+You can find her rewarding the bookshelves in her apartment with more books, even if she has far too many she still needs to read, walking her American Bully, Smudge around the neighborhood, or enjoying a Guinness at a local pub, where a rich, mahogany bartop reminds her of her time spent abroad.

-Hannah conceived the idea of Open When, her first self published novel, while reflecting ways she has tried to help her friends and family through trying times.
-Within the immediate future, Hannah will revisit her manuscript, initially prepared for her graduate thesis, and prep it for literary agents to manifest it across bookshelves in the future as a way to inspire more to understand life’s most difficult times.
+Hannah conceived the idea of Open When, while reflecting ways she has tried to help her friends and family through trying times.
+Hannah is actively revisiting her manuscript, initially prepared for her graduate thesis, and prepping it for literary agents as a way to inspire more to understand life’s most difficult times.